espressif/esp-iot-solution/examples/camera/README.md

 This directory contains a range of example [esp32-camera](https://github.com/espressif/esp32-camera) projects.
 See the [README.md](../../README.md) file in the upper level directory for more information about examples.

+**Note:** The ESP32 and ESP32-S2 chips can only be used with the esp32-camera component.
+The ESP32-S3 and ESP32-P4 chips are recommended to use the [esp-video](https://github.com/espressif/esp-video-components/tree/master/esp_video) component.

 ## Camera driver workflow
 ![](../../docs/_static/camera-workflow.png)